Frequently Asked Questions About Our Products And Services

 Tumour heterogeneity could make it difficult to correctly identify all relevant copy number variations in a given sample.
 Even when the tumour itself is homogeneous, excessive contamination of normal cells within a tumour sample could lead to coverage differences that are too small to be detected even with Eurofins Genomics highly sensitive methods.

-Can I use Inview Oncopanel All-In-One for diagnostic purposes?
+Can I use INVIEW Oncoprofiling for diagnostic purposes?

 The product is available for research use only (RUO).
 The service is performed in an ISO17025:2005 –accredited and ISO13485:2016-certified laboratory.